$G$-displays of Hodge type and formal $p$-divisible groups: Preliminaries

-We recall the crystals associated to $p$-divisible groups and to nilpotent Zink displays, and we discuss the connection between the two.
-Our main reference for the crystals associated to $p$-divisible groups is \cite{BBM1982}.
-For more information on the crystals associated to nilpotent Zink displays, we refer the reader to \cite[\textsection 2.2]{Zink2002} and \cite[\textsection 2.4]{Lau2018}.
+We recall the crystals associated with $p$-divisible groups and to nilpotent Zink displays, and we discuss the connection between the two.
+Our main reference for the crystals associated with $p$-divisible groups is \cite{BBM1982}.
+For more information on the crystals associated with nilpotent Zink displays, we refer the reader to \cite[\textsection 2.2]{Zink2002} and \cite[\textsection 2.4]{Lau2018}.

 If $X$ is a $p$-divisible group over a $p$-nilpotent $W(k_0)$-algebra $R$, denote by $\mathbb{D}(X)$ the \textit{covariant} Dieudonn\'e crystal of $X$ as in \cite{BBM1982}.
-In fact, the crystal associated to $X$ as defined in \textit{loc. cit.} is contravariant, so to obtain a covariant crystal we define $\mathbb{D}(X)$ to be the contravariant Dieudonn\'e crystal associated to $X^D$.
-Equivalently, by the crystalline duality theorem \cite[\textsection 5.3]{BBM1982}, $\mathbb{D}(X)$ is the dual of the contravariant Dieudonn\'e crystal associated to $X$.
+In fact, the crystal associated with $X$ as defined in \textit{loc. cit.} is contravariant, so to obtain a covariant crystal we define $\mathbb{D}(X)$ to be the contravariant Dieudonn\'e crystal associated with $X^D$.
+Equivalently, by the crystalline duality theorem \cite[\textsection 5.3]{BBM1982}, $\mathbb{D}(X)$ is the dual of the contravariant Dieudonn\'e crystal associated with $X$.